andrie354/clothing_scraper/README.md

-# sneakers_scraper
+# clothing_scraper
-men and women sneaker shoes
+men and women clothing scraping through its API using Python and Insomnia